VanceAlot/AT-BOT/README.md

 ---

-If anyone decides to contribute, thank you <br />
+If anyone decides to contribute, thank you! <br />
 Please follow the structure of the project and your pull will surely be accepted.
-Thanks again!
+Thanks again to all my awesome contributors!